Medical Office Administrator Course

 - Multiple program start-dates throughout the year

-- Financial assistance is available for students who qualify
+- Financial assistance may be available for students who qualify

 Medical office administration is a stable career path in the growing health care field.
-After completing the Medical Office Administration course at Herzing College, you will qualify for positions at:
+After completing the Medical Office Administrator course at Herzing College, you will qualify for positions at:

 - Family clinics